SysKitTeam/docs-point/governance-and-automation/metadata-review/manage-metadata-review.md

 With the Metadata Review feature, you can select metadata you want collaborators to maintain and update.

+{% hint style="warning" %}

+**Please note:** To be able to request a review from owners in Syskit Point, that metadata needs to be editable by collaborators.

+{% endhint %}

 ## Manage Metadata Review

-To select the metadata you want to enable collaborators to review, go to the Settings of your Syskit Point and complete the following:
+To select the metadata you want collaborators to review, go to the Settings of your Syskit Point and complete the following:

 * In the Governance section, click the **Custom Metadata (1)** option.
 * Click the **Edit button (2)** for the metadata you want to enable the review for